 - Produce quality content consistently

 - Share your content

 - Guest blog / have guests write on your site

 - Assert yourself as the expert in your niche

 - Keep working at it!

-Consistency is key when it comes to being a successful blogger, and if you keep doing the things we’ve outlined, have a bit of patience and believe in yourself, you can make the leap from just plain old blogging to high-level, full-time blogging.
+Consistency is key when it comes to being a successful blogger, and if you keep doing the things we’ve outlined, have a bit of patience and believe in yourself, you can make the leap from just plain old blogging to high-level and full-time.

-Now that you have a better idea of how blogs work, you can start making your blog work for you!
+Now that you have a better idea of how sites work, you can start making it work for you!
 Get started by choosing a topic.
 Click here to read our full guide.